bdushime/codewars_katas/Es6.md

-How many socks for a pair?
+How many socks for a paiir?

   function socks(colours,pairs) {
    if (pairs === 0) return 0;